samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Which blockchain is used?
 What is the issuing format for the ThreeFold Token?

-At the PTO, our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.
-Over time we intend to migrate our Tokens to our own blockchain called Rivine.io.
+Our Tokens will be issued on our own blockchain called Rivine.io.

 ## Where can I find smart contract code?